Skip to main content

 The current status of agendas under the responsibility of the ÚNMZ in the Council's working bodies is available for consultation here.

-From 1 July 2025 to 31 December 2025, Denmark holds the Presidency of the Council of the EU and has set out key themes in its work programme under two main priorities:
+Cyprus holds the Presidency of the Council of the EU from 1 January 2026 to 30 June 2026, which set out key themes in its work programme under five main priorities with the slogan:

-The Danish Presidency will focus on strengthening the EU as a strong geopolitical actor by 2030, capable of defending itself and cooperating with NATO, especially in response to Russian aggression against Ukraine.
-The key is accelerating the development of the European defence industry and addressing critical gaps.
-The Presidency will continue to support Ukraine politically, economically, civilly and militarily.
-Another priority is reduce illegal migration securing external borders and promoting innovative solutions to control arrivals and returns.
-It will also focus on strengthening democratic resilience fighting misinformation and regulating tech giants.
-Denmark will seek to Extending the EU's influence through comprehensive partnerships with third countries and by pursuing ambitious EU enlargement on merit, in particular for Ukraine, Moldova and the Western Balkans.
-Last but not least, the Presidency will focus on strengthening economic security reducing risks associated with critical infrastructure, supply chains and technology security.
+The Cyprus Presidency will focus on strengthening the EU as a strong geopolitical actor by 2030, capable of defending itself and cooperating with NATO, especially in response to Russian aggression against Ukraine.
+The Presidency will continue to support Ukraine.
+Another priority of the Presidency is to reduce illegal migration by securing external borders and promoting innovative solutions to control arrivals and returns.

 If you have any questions regarding the above, please contact us at radaeu@unmz.gov.cz.